carbonblack/cb-defense-splunk-app/README.md

 The Cb Defense App for Splunk has been deprecated.

-Customers should update to the VMware Carbon Black Cloud app for Splunk.
+Customers should update to the VMware Carbon Black Cloud App for Splunk.
 Information is available on the [Developer Network](https://developer.carbonblack.com/reference/carbon-black-cloud/integrations/splunk-app/) and the app is available for download from [splunkbase](https://splunkbase.splunk.com/app/5332/).